 I love all things old-fashioned, and my favorite pastimes are the simple ones like taking my dog on a walk through the woods or reading a book on a rainy day.
 I could read all day and never get tired of it.
-My idea of the perfect relaxing evening would be sitting by the fireplace with a good book, a cozy blanket, a warm cup of tea, and a piece of chocolate cake.
+My idea of the perfect relaxing evening would be sitting by the fireplace with a good book, a cozy blanket, and a warm cup of tea.

-When I’m not reading, I enjoy playing the piano, listening to music, and working in my little backyard garden.
+When I’m not reading, I enjoy quilting, playing the piano and the violin, listening to music, and working in my little backyard garden.
 I also love browsing through antique stores and collecting old cookbooks and household items from the 19th century.

 This is my “baby,” Daisy.
 She’s just as sweet as she looks in this picture (most of the time), and she’s my motivation for getting off the couch and going outside for some fresh air in the winter time.
 If it weren’t for her, I think I would just hibernate until spring.
 Daisy also takes care of any of my failed recipe experiments so that no food goes to waste.
 And, yes, the trash strewn all over the floor is from her 🙂